 What does your Uber rating say about you?

 My uber rating is 4.97.
-Considering that nobody is perfect, I thought 4.97 is pretty good.
-First of all, perfection is hard to maintain, second of all, yes I have been grumpy with a few drivers either because I was sick or because I believed they had taken the longer route.
+Considering that nobody is perfect, I thought 4.97 was pretty good.
+First of all, perfection is hard to maintain.
+Second, yes, I have been grumpy with a few drivers either because I was sick or because I believed they had taken the longer route.

-We did agree on one thing: People with an Uber rating of 4 or below should be instantly blocked and are no potential dates.
-It is clear that people with such a low rating must be awful in communicating and they are probably consistently rude and obnoxious to drivers.
+We did agree on one thing.
+People with an Uber rating of 4 or below should be instantly blocked and are not potential dates.
+It is clear that people with such a low rating must be awful at communicating, and they are probably consistently rude and obnoxious to drivers.
 Who wants people like that in their life?

-I decided to do some research amongst friends and colleagues.
+I decided to do some research with friends and colleagues.

 One of my friends had a rating of 4.85.
 According to him, it is because he is usually quiet.
-He used the word “inoffensive” (sounds very similar to “personable and safe”).
+He used the word “inoffensive” (which sounds very similar to “personable and safe”).
 Another one of my friends got a 4.90 Uber rating because “he is awesome”.
 My thought was that if he dropped the attitude, he probably could get a higher rating.
-A colleague of mine said his rating is 5 ‘because he talks a lot’ and because in general “he gets along with people.”
+A colleague of mine said his rating is 5 ‘because he talks a lot’ and because, in general, “he gets along with people.”
 He also “likes to break down any social barriers.”

-At this time though I think that my research on what each rating says about you is inconclusive.
-However, I did discover what all our high scoring Uber customers have in common.
-They have they have a general interest in getting to know the drivers as much as possible in the time they have with them.
-Could the Uber rating reveal “showing interest in others” as being the key to excellent communication?
+At this time, though, my research on what each rating says about you is inconclusive.
+However, I did discover what all our high-scoring Uber customers have in common.
+They are generally interested in getting to know the drivers as much as possible in the time they have with them.
+Could their Uber rating reveal “showing interest in others” as a key quality to good communication?

 What is your Uber rating?

-Coincidently, on this day that I am doing this research, I have a date in the evening.
+Coincidently, on the day that I am doing this research, I have a date in the evening through the world’s most popular gay dating site Grindr.
 And I asked him the same question.
 “What is your Uber rating?”.
 He scored a 4.2.
 I don’t want to be judgemental, but it is getting close to what is unacceptable (very unscientifically proven).
-So I discussed this with Rob (who obviously, has thought about this a lot more than me).
+So I discussed this with Rob (who has obviously thought about this more than me).
 He believes that rating means he is “a nice guy, with a sense of adventure which is mostly respectful but has a loose side”.
 Who knows if Rob is right on that one?

-But one thing for sure, to maintain my near-perfect rating, if after the date, we do take an Uber together, he will have to request it to make sure my rating doesn’t get affected.
+But one thing is for sure, to maintain my near-perfect rating, if, after the date, we take an Uber together, he will have to request it to ensure my rating doesn’t get affected.

 Leave a comment to let me know your uber rating and what you think it says about you.